wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 - Plug directly from your computer into the wireless bridge and make sure no other devices are connected to your computer via ethernet.
 - Ensure the ethernet is plugged into the port closest to the power jack on the wireless bridge.
 - If using a foreign language Operating System, try using an English OS, such as on the KOP provided PC or setting the Locale setting to "en_us" as described on `this page <https://www.java.com/en/download/help/locale.xml>`_.
+If the configuration fails with the error ``Failed to change IP Address``, see the :ref:`Failed to change IP Address in Radio Configuration Known Issue <docs/yearly-overview/known-issues:Failed to change IP Address in Radio Configuration>`